Dr Katja Haustein

 About

-Katja specializes in modern European Literature, visual culture, and conceptual history, with a particular interest in affect studies, ethics, and social and anthropological theory.
+Katja specializes in modern European literature, and has a particular interest in visual culture, the history of ideas, ethics, and aesthetics.

-Before joining the University of Kent in 2012, Katja studied Comparative Literature, German Literature, and History in Berlin, London, Paris, and Cambridge.
-She was a British Academy Postdoctoral Research Fellow at Cambridge, a Max Weber Fellow at the European University Institute in Florence, and a Visiting Scholar at the German Institute in Rome.
+Before joining the University of Kent, Katja studied comparative literature, German literature, and history in Berlin, London, Paris, and Cambridge.
+She was a British Academy Postdoctoral Research Fellow at Cambridge, a Max Weber Fellow at the European University Institute in Florence, a Visiting Scholar at the German Institute in Rome, and the recipient of a Leverhulme Research Fellowship.

 Katja is the Graduate Studies Lead of the School of Cultures and Languages at Kent.